Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Abstract

 \section{Abstract}

-Recent experimental progress in designing electronic states in layered heterostructures raises questions about inducing topological states in inhomogeneous systems.
-In particular, it has become clear that there is a delicate interplay of multiple spin-orbit terms induced in graphene on incommensurate transition metal dichalcogenide substrates, so that nano- to mesoscopic domains of different spin-orbit and mass values may form.
-We therefore investigate various types of domain walls in graphene looking for robust propagating electronic states, first by finding the states via analytical and topological arguments in the low-energy theory, and then studying their robustness to symmetry breaking and lattice backscattering effects in a tight-binding model.
-Surprisingly, we find that a sign-changing domain wall in Valley-Zeeman (VZ) spin-orbit coupling binds two robust Kramers pairs within the bulkgap opened due to a simultaneous presence of Rashba (R) coupling.
-We show the relation of these modes to a domain wall in gating of bilayer graphene.
-In a contrasting example, a sign-changing Kane-Mele (KM) spin-orbit coupling domain wall between two domains in the topological insulator (TI) phase, equivalent to two copies of a TI edge, has two pairs of helical modes that are stable to intervalley scattering, but not stable to breaking $S_z$ symmetry, e.g., by a Rashba term.
-Nevertheless, there are also higher excited modes on a smooth KM domain wall which mimic Landau-levels of free spinless graphene.
-We also introduce a domain wall by rotating the spin direction of the Kane-Mele term in a spiral, and analytically explain the closing bulkgap and the lack of in-gap modes.
-We discuss the possible spectroscopic and transport signatures in heterostructures.
+Recently, great experimental efforts towards designing topological electronic states have been invested in layered incommensurate heterostructures which form various nano- and meso-scale domains.
+In particular, it has become clear that a delicate interplay of different spin-orbit terms is induced in graphene on transition metal dichalcogenide substrates. {We therefore theoretically study various types of domain walls in spin-orbit coupling in graphene looking for robust one-dimensional propagating electronic states.
+To do so, we use an \emph{interface Chern number} and a spectral flow analysis in the low-energy theory and contrast our results to the standard arguments based on valley-Chern numbers or Chern numbers in continuum models.} Surprisingly, we find that a sign-changing domain wall in valley-Zeeman spin-orbit coupling binds two robust Kramers pairs, within the bulk gap opened due to a simultaneous presence of Rashba coupling.
+We also study the robustness to symmetry breaking and lattice backscattering effects in tight-binding models.
+We show an explicit mapping of our valley-Zeeman domain wall to a domain wall in gated spinless bilayer graphene.
+We discuss the possible spectroscopic and transport signatures of various types of spin-orbit coupling domain walls in heterostructures.